KIRAMEKI

 The Change is Clearly Evident in the Reduced Quality

-We have often encountered English translations of Japanese discovery documents when interpreting for depositions of Japanese witnesses.
+We very frequently see English translations of Japanese discovery documents when interpreting for depositions of Japanese witnesses.
 From having access to such translations, we can say two things with confidence:

 • The quality of Japanese discovery document translation has fallen off significantly in recent years, and

-• a great proportion of such translation is now done in China.
+• in recent years a great proportion of such translation has been done in China.

 Why Does the Country-of-Origin Matter?

-If you would not (and you certainly should not) give a translator with Polish as their native language the job of translating from French to Turkish, you should not expect a Chinese translator to create a high-quality translation of your documents from Japanese to English.
+If you would not (and you certainly should not) give a translator with Polish as their native language the job of translating from French to Turkish, you should not expect Chinese translators to create high-quality translations of your documents from Japanese to English.

 The fallacy of similarity between Chinese and Japanese.
 The notion that a similarity between Japanese and Chinese makes the task of Japanese-to-English translation easy for Chinese translators is simply wrong.
 To be sure, the writing systems have similarities that can be superficially sensed by people ignorant of both languages, but so do the writing systems of many mutually unintelligible languages in Europe and elsewhere.
 The languages themselves, however, are not related; Japanese and Chinese belong to two distinctly different language groups.

 Field-specific knowledge.
-If the translation consumer (a law firm or other user of the translation) has no way of learning the identity of the translator, there is no assurance of subject-matter comprehension on the part of the translator from which the overseas translation broker (recently mostly in China) purchases a translation for resale to a US broker for subsequent resale to their end client in the US.
+If the translation consumer (a law firm or other user of the translation) has no way of learning the identity of the translator—and that is likely the case—there is no assurance of subject-matter comprehension on the part of the translator from which the overseas translation broker (recently mostly in China) purchases a translation for resale to a US broker for subsequent resale to their end client in the US.
 You might only learn whether the translator understood the subject matter they were translating after the fact, when it might be too late and when you have already paid for and used the translation.

 Security.
 There should be no need to explain why sensitive documents for US litigation or patent prosecution should not be sent to China.